 Organic & good service as a recipe for success

 Jean-Christophe Lamontagne and Amick Roy's recipe for success is simply excellent service and high organic quality.
 Organic is one of the trends that futurologists have been predicting for a long time.
 And at least in the big cities, where there is an organic shop on almost every corner, this is also noticeable.

-Customer service and quality are not to be taken for granted - and that also makes it clear what is going wrong at McDonalds: in most of the larger ones Company The important customer service in call centers was outsourced: Most of the time, there are people who have precise instructions on how to react in this or that case, but no decision-making powers.
+Both customer service and quality are not a matter of course - and that also makes it clear what goes wrong next door at McDonalds: In most of the larger companies, the important customer service has been outsourced to call centers: Most of the time, people are sitting there who have precise instructions on how to do it or should react to that case, but no decision-making authority.

 Large companies: The customer as a water heater

 Ideally, good customer service works in such a way that, as in any small shop, the customer immediately comes together with the right conversation partner and his request is dealt with quickly.
 However, ideal cases are rare.
 It would be better if the customer were immediately forwarded to the right place.

 Because the customer's concern deviates only slightly from the given situations, because the memorized phrases no longer work, then the customer remains unsatisfied - or he becomes a continuous-flow heater.
 This means nothing other than that the customer is passed on from Pontius to Pilatus within customer service: from service to technical support, to department manager, to business hotline, finally to managing director and so on.
 And every time the customer is a little bit more dissatisfied and the situation escalates a little more - just a water heater.

 The same is true for quality: My Canadian friend Molly, who suffers from a few food intolerances and also likes to give raw food cake seminars, wanted to find out: What is it like when you are looking for organic products where you actually want them? not suspected, for example in the fast food shop or at the snack bar?